Key Stage 3: Years 7 – 9

 - Use a range of tactics and strategies to overcome opponents in direct competition through team and individual games.

 - Develop their technique and improve their performance in other competitive sports

 - Perform dances using advanced dance techniques within a range of dance styles and forms Street – We are currently developing this area of our curriculum, watch this space.

 - Take part in outdoor and adventurous activities which present intellectual and physical challenges and be encouraged to work in a team, building on trust and developing skills to solve problems, either individually or as a group – Duke of Edinburgh Award & SOW for Outdoor Orienteering.

 - Analyse their performances compared to previous ones and demonstrate improvement to achieve their personal best – half termly assessments in all sports & end of key stage targets set.

 - Take part in competitive sports and activities outside school through community links or sports clubs – see links to extra-curricular programme.

-Students will cover a wide range of units including: an introduction to lab skills and safety, cells, photosynthesis, reproduction, interdependence, simple reactions, elements and the periodic table, acids and alkalis, waves and magnetism.
+Students will cover a wide range of units including: an introduction to lab skills and safety, cells, reproduction, simple reactions, acids and alkalis, energy and forces.

 Students begin their KS4 GCSE curriculum, information can be found in the Year 10 and 11 area.